scAB1001/notes-md/uni/semester1/comp3932/Project Outline and Specification (week 6).md

-The sections that are required at this point are:
 ### 1. Title
 A concise title that accurately describes the subject of your project.
 The subject should be the computer science problem that you are investigating.